-Based on the formal review of the works performed and deliverables (including but not limited to, staff strength, qualification, experience, and continuous professional education) by the outsourced internal audit function during the financial year, the Audit Committee and the Board are satisfied:
+Based on the formal evaluation of internal audit function and review of the works performed and deliverables (including but not limited to staff strength, qualification, experience, and continuous professional education) by the outsourced internal audit function during the financial year, the AC and the Board are satisfied:

-- that the outsourced internal audit function is free from any relationships or conflicts of interest which could impair their objectivity and independence; - with the scope of the outsourced internal audit function; - that the outsourced internal audit function possesses relevant experience, knowledge, competency and authority to discharge its functions effectively, possesses sufficient resources and has unrestricted access to employees and information for the internal audit activities; and - with the internal audit plan, results, processes or investigation undertaken.
+- that the outsourced internal audit function is free from any relationships or conflicts of interest which could impair their objectivity and independence; - with the scope of the outsourced internal audit function; - that the outsourced internal audit function possesses relevant experience, knowledge, competency and authority to discharge its functions effectively, possesses sufficient resources and has unrestricted access to employees and information for the internal audit activities; and - with the internal audit plan, results, processes, the results of the internal audit and/or investigation undertaken (if any).

-Risk-based internal audit plan in respect of the financial year ended 31 December 2019 and 31 December 2020 were drafted by the outsourced internal audit function, after taking into consideration existing and emergent key business risks identified by the Executive Directors and/or the Senior Management and previous internal audits performed, and was reviewed and approved by the Audit Committee prior to execution.
+Risk-based internal audit plan in respect of the financial year ended and 31 December 2021 were drafted by the outsourced internal audit function, after taking into consideration existing and emerging key business risks identified in the Key Risk Registers, the opinions of the Executive Directors and Key Senior Management and previous internal audits performed, and was reviewed and approved by the AC prior to execution.
 Each internal audit cycle within the internal audit plan is specific with regards to audit objective, key risks to be assessed and scope of the internal control review.

-As third line-of-defense, the internal control review procedures performed by the internal audit function are designed to understand, document and evaluate risks and related controls to determine the adequacy and effectiveness of governance, risk and control structures and processes.
-The root causes of the internal audit observations are included as part of "Findings" or "Recommendations", the recommendations from the outsourced internal audit function are formulated for improvement based on the root cause(s) of the internal audit observations.
-The internal audit procedures applied principally consisted of process evaluations through interviews with relevant personnel involved in the process under review, review of the Standard Operating Procedures and/or process flows provided and observations of the functioning of processes in compliance with results of interviews and/or documented Standard Operating Procedures and/or process flows.
+As Third Line, the internal control review procedures performed by the outsourced internal audit function are designed to understand, document and evaluate risks and related controls to determine the adequacy and effectiveness of governance, risk structures, control structures and control processes.
+The recommendations from the outsourced internal audit function are formulated for based on the root cause(s) of the internal audit observations.
+The internal audit procedures applied principally consisted of process evaluations through interviews with relevant personnel involved in the process under review, review of the Standard Operating Procedures and/or process flows provided and observations of the functioning of process flows.
 Thereafter, testing of controls through the review of the samples selected based on sample sizes for the respective audit areas calculated was in accordance with our predetermined formulation, subject to the nature of testing and verification of the samples.